sematext/query-segmenter/README.md

 ### QuerySegmenterQParser
 This `QParser` is used to retrieve segments from a user query.
 Any dictionary can be used.

 If there is a segment in the user query that matches an element of the dictionary, the query is rewritten using either the label or the location (only for the area segment dictionary).
-For example, for the query *“pizza brooklyn”*, if *“new  york”* is an area, the query will be rewritten to *“pizza neighborhood:brooklyn”* or *“pizza location:[minlat,minlon TO maxlat, maxlon]”*.
+For example, for the query *“pizza brooklyn”*, if *“brooklyn”* is an area, the query will be rewritten to *“pizza neighborhood:brooklyn”* or *“pizza location:[minlat,minlon TO maxlat, maxlon]”*.
 The field to use and whether we should use the label or the location is configurable.

 #### Configuration
 The `QuerySegmenterQParser` needs to be configured in the `solrconfig.xml` file.
 Here is an example: